fattymattk/mathtest/functionproperties.md

+---
+use_math: true
+title: Properties of Functions
+---

 # Properties of Functions

 In the previous section we defined a function $f: A \rightarrow B$ to be a mapping from the set $A$ to the set $B$.
 If $x \in A$, we call $x$ an input of the function, and we defined $f(x) \in B$ to be the corresponding output.
 We say that $A$ is the domain of the function $f$, and we require that each element of $A$ to have exactly one output.
 We call $B$ the codomain of the function $f$.